wordofwarning/wordofwarning.org/current/2016-haphazard/programme/index.md

 **Katy Baird | *The Free Market***
 Katy is selling her entire wardrobe — in a bid to change herself.
 Don't bring cash, but bring your ideas and get rid of those February blues in this sale of the season. *Everything must go!*

-**Katy Dye | *RATS!***
-Crawling in our kitchens and blocking up our drainpipes, nibbling at our cornflakes and scratching at our doorsteps… dirty, smelly, flea-bitten, disease-ridden, ugly, amazing *RATS!* A performance that explores rodent reputation and tries to redress the balance — after all, it's a hard life being a rat!

 **Left Leg Gallery | *Crazy F.O.R.E***
 Crazy Golf meets action painting.
 Load your golf ball with paint and aim for a hole in one!
 Check out videos <a href="https://vimeo.com/154595130?utm_source=email&utm_medium=vimeo-cliptranscode-201504&utm_campaign=28749">here </a> and <a href="https://vimeo.com/154595129?utm_source=email&utm_medium=vimeo-cliptranscode-201504&utm_campaign=28749">here. </a>

 **Lucy McCormick | *Animal Study***
 Part Disney film, part #LOLcat vine: Man is Dog, Woman is Cat but without the furry façade.
 A roaming challenge to sensible public behaviour.<br>*Can you see the kitty?
 Perhaps she is sitting on the wall.
 Oh look there's a doggy too, and he wants to play!*

-**Marcus Orlandi | *Two Reeler* †**
-Inspired by the early era films of Chaplin, Keaton and Lloyd, everyday household objects are misused, misunderstood and confused.
-Expect slapstick, awkwardness and tuneless song!

 **Matt Girling | *Pastures new***
 Watch the unfolding of a strange and exciting tiny world, ready to be inhabited by YOUR creativity.